 Did you know that each time you turn on the faucet, you may have a National Forest to thank?
-Not only do our forests provide a host of environmental and public health benefits - storing carbon and providing rich wildlife habitat - they are also essential to a clean, plentiful water supply.
+Not only do forests provide a host of environmental and public health benefits - storing carbon and providing rich wildlife habitat - they are also essential to a clean, plentiful water supply.
 In fact, 20% of the U.S. water supply originates from within the boundaries of National Forests.
 They host the bountiful watersheds that provide water to millions, including communities like Los Angeles, Denver, and Atlanta.
-Through our 50 Million For Our Forests campaign, we are helping to ensure that forests continue to provide these essential hydrological benefits.
+Through our Reforestation Program, we are helping to ensure that forests continue to provide these essential hydrological benefits.

-This water resource is so valuable that Congress identified it as an integral component of our forests when establishing them with the Organic Act of 1897.
+This water resource is so valuable that Congress identified it as an integral component of National Forests when establishing them with the Organic Act of 1897.
 Along with the multiple objectives inherent in managing public lands, the Act also intended National Forests “for the purpose of securing favorable conditions of water flows.”

 Photo: Patrick Williams